SaxoBank/openapi-samples-csharp/authentication/Authentication_Cba/README.md

 ![Certificate settings](./VisualStudio2.png)

 ## Run the application
 The application is now fully configured.
-However, since the application needs to fetch the certificate from the certificate store, you might run Visual Studio with administrative privilges.
+But because the application must retrieve the certificate from the certificate store, you might need to run Visual Studio with administrator privileges (depending on the version).

 Make sure Visual Studio is run as administrator (see below).
 If not, exit Visual Studio and restart it with "Run as administrator".
 ![Run as admin](./VisualStudio3.png)

 ### Now press F5.
-You should now see the application automatically logging in, fetching an access token and returning client details.
+You should now see the application automatically log in, retrieve an access token and return client data.

 ![Result](./ClientDetails.png)